Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

     }
     ```

     d.
-Create a new UAN CFS configuration with the updated JSON file.
+Create a UAN CFS configuration with the updated JSON file.

        The following example uses `uan-config-PRODUCT_VERSION` for the name of the new CFS configuration, to match the JSON file name.